arptra/gigachat.tests.generator/test-orchestration/README.md

    applier).
 3. Create a `TestContextSnapshot` describing the test class under repair and the documented API surface that Gigachat may reference.
+4. Build a map from fully qualified test class names to their `TestContextSnapshot`s.
-4. Invoke `TestFixIterationCoordinator.executeAndAttemptFix`, supplying the
+5. Invoke `TestFixIterationCoordinator.executeAndAttemptFix`, supplying the
-   `TestRunRequest` (which identifies the Gradle project, tasks, and JVM options) together with the snapshot from step 3.
+   `TestRunRequest` (which identifies the Gradle project, tasks, and JVM options) together with the snapshots from step 4.
-5. Inspect the updated sources or run the suite again to confirm whether the fix resolved the failure.
+6. Inspect the updated sources or run the suite again to confirm whether the fix resolved the failure.
 The coordinator currently runs a single pass over the collected failures but its conversation session support makes it simple to introduce multi-iteration dialogues.